syncfusion-content/reactjs-docs/ReactJS/Ribbon/Getting-Started.md

 Syncfusion JavaScript Controls can be added to group’s content with corresponding type specified like button, split button, toggle button, dropdown list, gallery, custom, etc. Default type is button.

-Configure the tabs bind value tab with groups, button,split button and dropdown controls.Also the datasource to dropdown control is configured with bind name fontfamily.Please refer to the following code snippets.
+Configure the tabs bind value tab with groups, button,split button and dropdown controls.Also the datasource to dropdown control is configured with bind name fontfamily.
+Please refer to the following code snippets.

 {% highlight html %}